Fuse

 Survey a codebase cheaply

-Build a first-pass map of an unfamiliar .NET solution with a table of contents or a signature-only skeleton, for a fraction of the token cost.
+Build a first-pass map of an unfamiliar .NET solution from the warm index, its symbols, routes, and counts, for a fraction of the token cost of reading source.

 Goal: understand the shape of an unfamiliar solution, its types, endpoints, and layering, without reading the source.

-A small, structural payload that opens with the project graph and route map, then the skeleton of every type: enough to orient a reader or an agent before any scoped drill-in.
+A small, structural payload: from fuse map, the symbols and routes the index knows about; from a budgeted fuse context, a signature-level view of an area.
+Either is enough to orient a reader or an agent before any deeper drill-in.

 On this page